 Two 1mm pieces with "z" bends are provided with two ball links.
 First figure out the approximate position of the servos.
 The pitch servo is on the right side of the main mast with the horn protruding to the front of the mast.
 The roll servo is on the back of the mast, overlapping the pitch servo with the horn sticking out on the left side of the mast.
 When satisfied, attach with thick CA. A tie wrap will help secure these to the mast.
 Thread the "z" bend rods into the servos.
 Attach the ball links to the swashplate (make sure the antirotation pin is in the guides.
 Hold the swashplate square to the rotor shaft making certain that the links from the swashplate to the flybar run parallel to the main shaft and that the swashplate is not riding up the shaft.
 Hold the pushrods up to the ball links and mark where the pushrod bend needs to be at the little hole in the ball link.
 Remove the wires and bend the 90 degree bend necessary for the ball link.
-Make sure the bend is out, away from the swashplate.
-Reinstall the rods in the servos and slip the 90 bends in the ball links, then swing them into place on the pushrod.
+Make sure the ball links, then swing them into place on the pushrod.
 Trim the excess wire to within about 1/16" from ball link.